m0xpd/STRACHEY/Hardware/Main/ReadMe.md

 There are a few minor points of potential confusion in the BoM (e.g. where I gave some resistors value "10K" and others "10k"), but I'm sure you'll figure it out.
 Note particularly that the two multi-turn trimmers, TR1 and TR2  (the blue components seen in the photo above) are listed as having value 1k in the schematic and the BoM.
 I decided to use 10k components,as I had them to hand.
 Any value above 1k (and up to 100k) will work fine.
 There is some description of calibrating the trimmers [here](https://github.com/m0xpd/STRACHEY/tree/main#calibration-and-configuration).

+I am grateful to 'Harpooneer' who is building a STRACHEY sequencer - he has pointed out that the Main PCB is too congested around the trimmers TR1 and TR2 and we have discussed the build.
+TR1 and TR2 should be Bourns 3296W (or equivalent) types.
+They do just fit (as you see in the image above) but it certainly is a squeeze!
+I found assembly of the prototype easier if you fit the trimmers before other adjacent componenents (R37, R43, R44 and R45) and ensure that C8 is a slim disc ceramic.

 The [.pcb file](https://github.com/m0xpd/STRACHEY/blob/main/Hardware/Main/main%20board.kicad_pcb) and [.pro file](https://github.com/m0xpd/STRACHEY/blob/main/Hardware/Main/main%20board.kicad_pro) (togther with the [.sch file](https://github.com/m0xpd/STRACHEY/blob/main/Hardware/Main/main%20board.kicad_sch) ) constitute a KiCad project, which define the Main board.

 [JLCPCB](https://jlcpcb.com) made the boards for my prototype and did their usual excellent job (usual disclaimer) - you can see the top and bottom sides of the Main Board below: